 The 2009 NHL entry draft is in the books.
 Life long dreams for a lot of young men came true, a plethora of deals were made, the salary cap was set, and a LOT of French was spoken.
 Let Defending Big D recap the Stars draft weekend for you and get you caught up on news from around the league as we now look forward to free agency on Wednesday.

 Stars Draft Recap:

-1st Round: Scott Glennie, RW, Brandon Wheat (WHL)
+1st Round: Scott Glennie, RW, Brandon Wheat Kings (WHL)